lleo022/ReadIt/README.md

 ## Dataset
 [Link to Dataset Used](https://www.kaggle.com/datasets/ishikajohari/best-books-10k-multi-genre-data)

-Columns: Title, Author, Description, Genre1, ..., Genre 5, Avg Rating, Num Ratings, Weighted Rating
+**Columns**: Title, Author, Description, Genre1, ..., Genre 5, Avg Rating, Num Ratings, Weighted Rating

 The original dataset contained all the genres as one list in a column, but I narrowed it down to have one genre per column and only consider the top five genres listed.